sorm/sorm/README.md

 #SORM.
 A complete abstraction ORM framework for Scala
 SORM is an object-relational mapping framework having simplicity of use and absolute abstraction from relational side at its core principles.
 It automagically creates database tables, emits queries, inserts, updates and deletes records.
 This all functionality is presented to the user with a simple API which works on standard Scala's case classes.

 Using SORM there is absolutely no need for the user to know anything about SQL, DDL and what concepts like many-to-many or one-to-many even mean.
-Also besides being completely abstra
-SORM also provides an

-You can develop your application knowing that database integration will be a trivial step.
+One can develop an application knowing that database integration will be a trivial step.

-##Features -- fuck that
-1. Maximum decoupling of the model from database.
-Your mapped objects don't need to extend any interface
+##Supported databases
+Currently SORM releases are getting tested against MySQL and H2 databases.
+Other DBs may also be supported but are yet not guaranteed to be.

+##Future plans
+* Support for other popular DBs

 ##Getting started
 Let's add a dependency to SORM artifact.
 In Maven it will look like so: